Texas Tech University

 Recommended laptops will be available for purchase through the following link:

-Mac and Chromebook computers should not be considered for any degree for the following reasons (with the exception of Mac usage for the Computer Science degree):
+Mac and Chromebook computers should not be considered for any degree for the following reasons (except for Mac usage for the Computer Science degree):

 • Almost all engineering software is Windows-based